Keating950/neuralcoref/README.md

 # ✨NeuralCoref 4.0: Coreference Resolution in spaCy with Neural Networks.

+## Keating's fork
+This minor fork adds the ability to pass a customized blacklist of words not to resolve coreferences for.
+Simply pass a sequence of strings to `add_to_pipe` or the `NeuralCoref` constructor instead of a boolean value.
+Please note that this is a **work in progress** and may not be 100% functional.

 NeuralCoref is a pipeline extension for spaCy 2.1+ which annotates and resolves coreference clusters using a neural network.
 NeuralCoref is production-ready, integrated in spaCy's NLP pipeline and extensible to new training datasets.

 For a brief introduction to coreference resolution and NeuralCoref, please refer to our [blog post](https://medium.com/huggingface/state-of-the-art-neural-coreference-resolution-for-chatbots-3302365dcf30).